Hussein, King of Hejaz: Relationship with the British

 Following deliberations at Ta'if between Hussein and his sons in June 1915, during which Faisal counselled caution, Ali argued against rebellion and Abdullah advocated action and encouraged his father to enter into correspondence with Sir Henry McMahon; over the period 14 July 1915 to 10 March 1916, a total of ten letters, five from each side, were exchanged between Sir Henry McMahon and Sherif Hussein.
 McMahon was in contact with British Foreign Secretary Edward Grey throughout, and Grey was to authorise and be ultimately responsible for the correspondence.
+Earlier, in February and April 1914, Hussein's son met British officials in Cairo to assess potential support should a clash with Ottoman authorities arise.
+The British avoided commitments at the time, and discussion remained exploratory.

+British concern during this time was the strategic value of Hejaz in preventing the Ottomans from accessing Egypt and the Suez canal, a view that was compatible with Hussein's own defensive priorities.
 The British Secretary of State for War, Field Marshal Lord Kitchener, appealed to him for assistance in the conflict on the side of the Triple Entente.
 Starting in 1915, as indicated by an exchange of letters with Lieutenant Colonel Sir Henry McMahon, the British High Commissioner in the Sultanate of Egypt, Hussein seized the opportunity and demanded recognition of an Arab nation that included the Hejaz and other adjacent territories as well as approval for the proclamation of an Arab Caliphate of Islam.
 High Commissioner McMahon accepted and assured him that his assistance would be rewarded by an Arab empire encompassing the entire span between Egypt and Persia, with the exception of British possessions and interests in Kuwait, Aden, and the Syrian coast.
 However, at that time, the British scarcely thought about the promises made; their primary concern was winning the war and dismantling the Ottoman Empire.
 The fate of the Arab populations and the division of territory were left for a future date.

 According to Ekrem Buğra Ekinci, the links between Hussein and the British should not be overestimated.
 The deep-rooted reason for the Arab revolt, according to him, remains the persecutions and abuse carried out by the Young Turks against the Arabs of the Ottoman Empire, and is not necessarily linked to British support.
 This support would therefore be contingent and the revolt would have still occurred without their help.
 This point was shared at the time by Abbas II of Egypt, the last Khedive of Egypt, even though he was a sympathizer of the Young Turks.